vaishnavisen/vaishnavisen.github.io/_posts/2023-03-02-flying-dog-internationally.md

 A couple of days after I made the flight reservation, I learnt about 'weather embargoes'.
 Airlines have temperature restrictions for flying pets to ensure their safety during extreme weather conditions.
 If the temperature goes above or below safe levels, the airline can refuse to fly the pet.
 This is to avoid exposing the pet to harsh temperatures while moving him or her between the terminal and the aircraft.
 Breeds tolerant to cold weather might be allowed to fly with an [acclimation certificate](https://www.avma.org/resources-tools/avma-policies/acclimation-certificatesstatements) from a [US Department of Agriculture (USDA) accredited vet](https://vsapps.aphis.usda.gov/vsps/public/VetSearch.do).
 But in dangerously cold conditions, the airlines can still refuse to fly them for obvious reasons.
 And weather embargoes apply to both departure and destination locations.

 Flying from the Windy city during January sounded like the perfect recipe for a cold weather embargo.
 So I decided to go down south and fly from Atlanta, where the temperature was forecasted to be in the 50s on the day of our flight.
 Thankfully, a Lufthansa flight was available from the Atlanta airport for the same date.
-Lufthansa customer service made the change in reservation for a fee.
+Lufthansa customer service made the change in my reservation for a fee.

 ### III.
 CRATE

 #### i.
 Figuring out the right crate size

-After quickly realizing that the foldable metal crate I had lying at home, unused in a long time, cannot be used for flying, I looked for a plastic crate specifically built for air travel.
-I used the [standard formula](https://www.iata.org/contentassets/b0016da92c86449f850fe9560827bbea/pet-container-requirements.pdf) to calculate the size for my dog.
+After quickly realizing that the foldable metal crate I already had, unused in a long time, cannot be used for flying, I looked for a plastic crate specifically built for air travel.
+I used the [standard formula](https://www.iata.org/contentassets/b0016da92c86449f850fe9560827bbea/pet-container-requirements.pdf) to calculate the size my dog needed.
 My golden retriever weighs around 65 pounds, but he is longer than most dogs that weigh the same.
-For his dimensions, the [48 inch crate](https://www.petmate.com/petmate-sky-kennel/product/PM09) was the suitable choice.
+For his dimensions, the [48 inch crate](https://www.petmate.com/petmate-sky-kennel/product/PM09) seemed like the right choice.
 The monstrosity of the crate and the logistic challenges it was going to create were intimidating.
 But as someone who is claustrophobic when flying in airplanes, I knew there was no such thing as 'too much space' during a ~24 hour journey in the dark cargo hold.
 I bought the giant 48 inch crate as early as I could.

 #### ii.
 Getting your dog used to the crate

 My dog hates the crate.
 Period.
-I knew he was never going to completely like his new plastic crate but I had a couple of months to at least make him feel not-uncomfortable in it.
+I knew he was never going to completely like his new plastic crate.
+But I had a couple of months to at least make him feel not-uncomfortable in it.
 I started feeding all his meals inside the crate and dropped a lot of treats.
 The usual crate training stuff.

 ### IV.
 DOCUMENTS REQUIRED